semasuka/blog/_posts/2019-02-10-list-in-python.md

 For this challenge, we will have a list that contains lists of ingredients.
 These lists of ingredients will be added to the list then print all the ingredients that doesn't contain a specific unwanted ingredient. for eg, let's say that we don't want "nuts" as ingredient, the program shall print all the list elements that does not have "nuts" in it.
 While printing, we shall have a count of each element.

+Now go ahead and try this challenge on your own and only after you have tried, come back and compare your solution with mine.

 ### Challenge solution